 The Mixedgrass Community Phase (1.1) is characterized by mid-statured, cool-season rhizomatous grasses, which commonly comprise 50 percent or more of the total production on the site.
 Western wheatgrass (Pascopyrum smithii) is the predominant species, however thickspike wheatgrass (Elymus lanceolatus) may also occur and becomes more common in the northern extent of this site.
-Needle and thread is the predominant mid-statured bunchgrass on this ecological site and typically comprises approximately 10 percent of the total production.
+Cool-season, mid-statured bunchgrasses such as, needle and thread (Hesperostipa comata) are rare.
 The mat-forming, warm-season perennial grass blue grama is the most common shortgrass in this phase, although prairie Junegrass (Koeleria macrantha) and Sandberg bluegrass may also be present.
-Common forbs are scarlet globemallow (Sphaeralcea coccinea), spiny, or Hood's, phlox (Phlox hoodii), and upright prairie coneflower (Ratibida columnifera).
-Shrubs and subshrubs such as prairie sagewort (Artemisia frigida) and silver sagebrush (Artemisia cana) occur at approximately 5 percent cover.
+Together, shortgrasses comprise about 25 percent cover, however, due to their short stature, they do not contribute as much to total production as mid-statured grasses.
+Common forbs are scarlet globemallow (Sphaeralcea coccinea), spiny, or Hood's, phlox (Phlox hoodii), and Indian breadroot (Pediomelum spp.).
+Shrubs and subshrubs such as prairie sagewort (Artemisia frigida) and silver sagebrush (Artemisia cana) occur at about 5 percent cover.
 The approximate species composition of the reference plant community is as follows:

-Percent composition by weight\ Rhizomatous Wheatgrass 50% Needle and Thread 10% Blue Grama 5% Other Native Grasses 15% Perennial Forbs 15% Shrubs/Subshrubs 5%
+Percent composition by weight

+Rhizomatous Wheatgrass 50%

+Blue grama 10%

+Prairie junegrass 10%

+Sandberg bluegrass 5%

+Other Native Grasses 10%

+Perennial Forbs 10%

+Shrubs/Subshrubs 5%

+Estimated Total Annual Production (lbs/ac)

+Low - 600

+Representative Value - 800

+High - 1,000

-Estimated Total Annual Production (lbs/ac)\ Low - 800 Representative Value - 1,100 High - 1,400 \ Estimated based on current data - subject to revision
+Estimated based on current data - subject to revision